scottyeager/info_foundation/src/decentralization/councils/wisdom_council.md

 - protect the interests of the ThreeFold Foundation
 - approve TFT donations to doing good projects
 - oversee the way how the ThreeFold tokens are used to benefit the planet and the ThreeFold movement.
+- give their approval over members of TFGrid council (guidance only)

 In order to make balanced, fair and effective decisions regarding ThreeFold Foundation funds distribution, ThreeFold Foundation has adopted the Wisdom Council system as a resource model of harmonious communication